 The individual owner of a sole proprietorship is taxed under the Revenue Authority’s self-assessment system, where income tax is calculated after allowing for deductions for legitimate business expenses and personal allowances.

-Characteristics of a Sole Proprietorship
+Characteristics of the Sole proprietorship

 Ownership: A sole proprietorship business is owned by one individual, and the individual alone has legal title to the assets and properties of the business.
 The entire profit arising out of business goes to the individual sole proprietor.
 Similarly, he alone bears the entire risk or loss that may arise in the course of running the business.